 Modern sustainable buildings provide for different end-user needs, bringing new technologies and construction materials.
 These new variables significantly impact the performance of buildings in fire.
 Yet, fire resilience, a crucial element of buildings sustainability, is often forgotten as a parameter to consider.

-The increasing use of new sustainable materials and technologies in the construction process, such as power sources or green roofs, means it is crucial to assess the fire risks associated with these new elements, in particular for flammability and toxicity.
+The increasing use of new sustainable materials and technologies in the construction process, means it is crucial to assess the fire risks associated with these new elements, in particular for flammability and toxicity.

 Sustainable building rating schemes and reporting frameworks such as LEED, Level(s), BREEAM, HQE, DGNB, WELL or RELI, are at the forefront of the movement towards increasingly sustainable buildings.
 They generally do not take into account fire resilience as they presume fire safety is fully addressed in building regulations.
 However, in reality, building regulations focus solely on safe escape routes and do not cover aspects related to sustainability.